obiwac/obiwac.github.io/public/blog/s0ix.md

 A fair warning: this article delves into the sombre depths and tedium of ACPI, so it's not the most exciting read.

+Also I'm still currently figuring this out, so some of the information here might be incomplete or flat wrong.
+These are really mostly personal notes.

 ### Does my laptop use S3 or S0ix?

-On FreeBSD, you can query the sleep states your machine supports by reading the `hw.acpi.supported_sleep_state` sysctl.
+On FreeBSD, you can query the sleep states your machine supports by reading the `hw.acpi.supported_sleep_state` sysctl (`hw.acpi.suspend_state` gives you the sleep state used for suspend).
 If you don't see `S3` in the list, your machine probably only supports S0ix.

 To be sure that your machine indeed does support S0ix, you need to check the FADT flags, specifically `AcpiGbl_FADT.Flags & ACPI_FADT_LOW_POWER_S0`.